pingidentity/pingidentity-devops-getting-started/20-kubernetes/README.md

 # Kubernetes

-The `20s` section contain examlples, instructions, and scripts for Kubernetes general and cloud-provider specific use cases.
+The `20s` section contain examples, instructions, and scripts for Kubernetes general and cloud-provider specific use cases.

 To minimize repetitive and irrelevant information, this section makes use of [kustomize](https://kustomize.io/).
 Each level in this section builds on top of the others with `20-kubernetes/01-standalone` as the base.
 Though it is not necessary, for effective use of the exampmles it is recommended to be familiar with concepts such as "resources" and "patches" in `kustomize`.